 Interview with Student Activist Hayley Pickard

-Hayley Pickard sat down for an interview with Project Demystify’s Shirley Ren to discuss her experiences as a student activist.
+Hayley Pickard sat down for an interview with Project Demystify’s Shirley Ren to discuss their experiences as a student activist.
 Read the full transcript below.

 SHIRLEY REN: Hi, I’m here today at Markham District High School with Hayley Pickard and thank you Hayley for joining us today for this short interview.